JanSharp/quick-adjustable-inserters/notes.md

 - [x] impl only perpendicular
 - [x] impl only perpendicular and diagonal
 - [x] detect and support inserters with already longer base range than 1
-- [x] support the technologies from bobinsters
+- [x] support the technologies from bobinserters
   - [x] make inserter caches per force
 - [x] don't do anything if the inserter doesn't support runtime changeable vectors
 - [ ] maybe add some animations